deivshon/plstatus/README.md

 # **plstatus**

-plstatus (parallel status) is a minimal and compact (130 SLOC) status bar for [dwm](https://dwm.suckless.org/) that lets you run blocks asynchronously.
+plstatus (parallel status) is a minimal and compact (144 significant LOC) status bar for [dwm](https://dwm.suckless.org/) that lets you run blocks asynchronously.
 JSON configurable, with `config.h` created at compile time

 ## No shells involved